Federal Government of Belgium: Recent political developments

 Following the 2024 Belgian federal election, government formation talks began on 10 June.
 King Philippe named Bart De Wever (N-VA) as informateur.
 Incumbent Prime Minister Alexander De Croo would announce his resignation, although his government would continue to oversee their duties until a new coalition could be formed.

 According to De Wever, the so-called "Arizona coalition (nl)" (N-VA - MR - LE - Vooruit - CD&V) seemed to be the only logical option for creating a new government.
-He was promoted by the king to preformateur- and later formateur on the 26th of June and 10th of July respectively.
+He was promoted by the king to preformateur- and later formateur on 26 June and 10 July respectively.

-De Wever resigned as formateur on the 22nd of August after failing to meet the deadline.
+De Wever resigned as formateur on 22 August after failing to meet the deadline.
 King Philippe would assign Maxime Prévot (LE) as the mediator in the second round of negotiations.
 On the first of September, Bart De Wever resumed his role as formateur.

 On 31 October, a breakthrough was almost reached after De Wever revised his initial proposals.
 Four out of the five parties were prepared to continue deeper negotiations, but Vooruit believed the proposals were still too unbalanced.
-De Wever attempted to resign as formateur for a second time on the 4th of November.
+De Wever attempted to resign as formateur for a second time on 4 November.
 However, King Philippe kept the resignation under consideration and asked him to continue talks with the other parties.

-On the 31st of January 2025, a coalition agreement was reached between the negotiating parties.
+On 31 January 2025, a coalition agreement was reached between the negotiating parties.
 Bart De Wever has since replaced Alexander De Croo as Premier of Belgium.